Loading...

 Mindful Eating

 Eat slowly and chew thoroughly.
-This can aid digestion and the gradual release of glucose into the bloodstream.
+This can aid digestion and help manage the rate of glucose entering your bloodstream.

 healthspan-mbl